 Hightstown in Mercer County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 16.209′ N, 74° 31.355′ W. Marker is in Hightstown, New Jersey, in Mercer County.
-Marker is on N Main Street (New Jersey Route 33), on the right when traveling north Touch for map.
+40° 16.213′ N, 74° 31.348′ W. Marker is in Hightstown, New Jersey, in Mercer County.
+Marker is on Main Street (New Jersey Route 33).
+Marker is in a park between the firehouse and the Baptist Church.
+Touch for map.
 Marker is in this post office area: Hightstown NJ 08520, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 22, 2011, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 530 times since then and 24 times this year.
-Last updated on September 12, 2015, by Steve Masler of Memphis, Tennessee.
-Photos: 1, 2, 3. submitted on June 22, 2011, by Bill Coughlin of North Arlington, New Jersey. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on October 31, 2008, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 704 times since then.
+Photos: 1, 2, 3. submitted on October 31, 2008, by Bill Coughlin of North Arlington, New Jersey.